CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ```

 For the two following models we are searching whether there is an
-association between the predictor variable,a nd the to-be explained
+association between the predictor variable, and the to-be explained
 variable.
 In other terms, we want to assess whether the predictor
-variable predicts the outcome.
-We quantify this association.
-But with
+variable predicts significantly the outcome, again we are simply
-our model we test such associations and we will explain latter the
+searching wether a significant association exist regarding both
-relation to the estimates of interest.
+variables.

 HO: There is no association between a history of Chickenpox and the risk
 to develop a Glioma H1: There is an association between a history of
 Chickenpox and the risk to develop a Glioma

 In term of our model, the paramater $\beta_1$ quantify this association
-and the aim ois to discover whether it is significant.
+and the aim is to discover whether it is significant.

 HO: $\beta_1 = 0$

 H1: $\beta_1 =/= 0$

 The first model that we are building for use a binomial distribution
-with a logit function.
+with a `logit` link function.

 ``` r
 model1 <- glm(Case~exposition, family = binomial(logit), data = data_wide, control = list(trace = TRUE)); summary(model1)